Thivirug/Multi-Agent-RL-Traffic-Signal-Optimisation/MARL_notes.md

 - **Cons**:
   - Poor coordination; one light’s green might block another’s flow, causing gridlock.
   - Struggles with non-stationarity (other lights’ policies change, making the environment unpredictable).
-- **Relevance to TSC**: Not ideal for 4x4 grid, where lights are interconnected.
+- **Relevance to TSC**: Not ideal for grids, where lights are interconnected.
 For example, a green wave (coordinated greens) across intersections won’t emerge naturally.
 - **In RLlib**: Use separate policies for each agent (e.g., `policies={'agent_1': ..., 'agent_2': ...}`) with no `policy_mapping_fn` sharing.

 ## 2. Centralized Training with Decentralized Execution (CTDE) - Current Approach